 )

-Training data is formatted in ChatML — the format Qwen2.5-Instruct expects at inference time.
-Each example becomes a user/assistant turn pair, with the system prompt explaining the sinc decomposition task.
+Training data is in ChatML format, which is what Qwen2.5-Instruct expects at inference time.
+Each example becomes one user/assistant turn pair, with a system prompt explaining the sinc decomposition task.

 <|im_start|>system